AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/in-depth-extension/general.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-Besides, here you can manage the *Browsing security* module by enabling or disabling the *Phishing and malware protection* and also opt to help us in the development of the security filters by sending some anonymized security-related information.
+Besides, here you can manage the *Browsing security* module by enabling or disabling the *Phishing and malware protection* and also opt to help us in the development of filters by sending some anonymized information.
 Naturally, all data is sent strictly anonymously, and it is crucial for us to obtain statistics on rules — which ones are triggered, on which websites and how often — because we use this data to optimize our filters.
 By agreeing to share this data, you will help us improve filtering, and eventually you will also help yourself, because the filters in the extension will become better.
 But don't worry, no data will be sent without your consent, this option is disabled by default.

-In case you want to keep your settings configuration, you can use the **Export settings** option to save it in a file.
+In case you want to keep your settings configuration, you can use the **Export settings** option to save it as a file.
 And vice versa, use the **Import settings** button to upload settings from a previously stored settings file.
 You can even use to quickly switch between different settings profiles or even to transfer settings configurations between different browsers.

 <a name="misc"></a>
 ### Miscellaneous